Philip Henderson is an ethical magician, an inspirational listener and an oxen teamster.

 LET YOURSELF BLOSSOM!

 My name is Philip Henderson.
 I am the world's first Ethical Magician.
 I began my career as an executive coach in 1999, after 30 years experience as a leader and manager in five different fields.
 In the summer of 1965, I began my work as a planner for Mattel Toy Company.
 After completing my MBA at UCLA in 1970, I worked four-years as Manager of Live Theater; four-years lobbying the California legislature on public school finances; fourteen years as Chief Operating Officer for law offices; and then eight-years as Assistant Dean for Operations at UC Irvine Extension.
-Today, in addition of executive coaching, I am the lead oxen teamster at the Orange County California Centennial Farm; I write a column for Rural Heritage Magazine; I am an amateur magician; and I enjoy every day as a blessing.
+Today, in addition to executive coaching, I am the lead oxen teamster at the Orange County California Centennial Farm; I write a column for Rural Heritage Magazine; I am an amateur magician; and I enjoy every day as a blessing.
 It is a blessing because each day I have an opportunity to spread more goodness and grace in the lives of the people I encounter.

 I use my knowledge of the performance of magic and my experience working oxen teams to transform my executive coaching clients into outstanding ethical leaders in their home, work and community.
 I coach my executive clients to become full time empathic listeners.
 This transformation allows my clients to develop enduring loving relationships with their spouse, children, and parents.